Culture of Hong Kong: Religions and beliefs

 Religion in Hong Kong is varied, although most Hong Kongers are of Cantonese / Guangdong descent and thus practice the Cantonese branch of Chinese folk religion, which also has elements of Confucian doctrines, Mahayana Buddhism and Taoist ritual traditions.
 In their Taoist traditions, Hong Kongers also show Cantonese characteristics.
 They, like the Cantonese people in the mainland, traditionally worship Wong Tai Sin and several other Taoist sea deities, such as Hung Shing and Mazu.

 According to official statistics for the year 2010, about 50% of the utter population belongs to organised religions, specifically there are: 1.5 million Hong Kong Buddhists, 1 million Taoists, 480,000 Protestants, 353,000 Catholics, 220,000 Muslims, 40,000 Hindus, 10,000 Sikhs, and other smaller communities.
 A significant amount of the adherents of non-indigenous Chinese religions, in some cases the majority, are Hong Kong citizens of non-Han descent.

 The other half of the population mostly takes part in other Chinese folk religions, which comprehend the worship of local gods and ancestors, in many cases not declaring this practice as a religious affiliation in surveys.
 The traditional Cantonese religiosity, including Mahayana Buddhism, was generally discouraged during the British rule over Hong Kong, which favoured Christianity.
 With the end of British rule and the handover of the sovereignty of the city-state to China, there has been a revival of Buddhism and Chinese folk religions.

 Hong Kong death traditions

+The art of ‘breaking out of hell’ (破地獄) is a traditional Taoist funeral rite in Hong Kong, performed to help the deceased escape suffering in the underworld.
+In 2024, the global release of the Hong Kong film The Last Dance brought this once‑specialised term into widespread public attention.

 The art of "asking the dead" (Jyutping: jyutping; Traditional Chinese: 問米) has long been a tradition in Hong Kong.
 It is often common for living people to want to ask dead people about their lives in the underworld.
 In these rituals, people bring paper-made garments, paper-made money, and paper-made food to burn them, traditionally believing that this could pass the objects to dead people and give the latter a more comfortable afterlife.

 This tradition originated from the Warring States period in China, at about 476 BCE.
 This is a common ancient practice in certain parts of Southern China and Hong Kong.
 However, the number of shops supporting this has been on the decline as people increasingly view this as superstition nowadays.